inrupt/artifact-generator/README.md

   - Mandatory:
     - `programmingLanguage`: Supported values `Java`, `Javascript`
     - `artifactVersion`: The version of the generated artifact.
 Be aware that versioning policies differ depending on the package manager (e.g. NPM does not allow re-publication of the same version, while maven does)
-    - `litVocabTermVersion`: The version of the library upon which the generated vocabularies will depend
+    - `litVocabTermVersion`: The version of the library LIT Vocab Term library (e.g. https://github.com/inrupt/lit-vocab-term-js for Javascript, https://github.com/pmcb55/lit-java/tree/master/lit-vocab-term for Java) upon which the generated vocabularies will depend
     - `artifactFolderName`: Name of the folder in which the artifacts are stored, child of the output folder of the generation process
     - `handlebarsTemplate`: Template used to generate the source files from the vocabulary data
     - `sourceFileExtension`: Extension added to the generated source files